dscpsyl/FlightawareToForeflight/README.md

 There are currently three different options to use the CLI:

 1. **Local**: Convert KML files from a local directory.
 Supply the full path to the directory.
+Otherwise, it defaults to the `Downloads` folder.
 2. **Flight** Search: Search for a flight on flightaware.com and download the KML tracklog.
-Supply the tailnumber and the CLI will guide you.
+Supply the tailnumber, and the CLI will guide you.
 3. **Flight Link**: Supply a direct link to a flightaware.com KML tracklog.
-The link should have the format:  `https://flightaware.com/live/flight/{tailnumber}/history/{date}/{time}/{dpt}/{dst}`
+The link should end with `.../tracklog`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>